 - Your time limit starts when you enter a space, not when you pay at the meter.

 - The parking meter will not accept payment past the time limit shown on the street sign.

 - The meter zeroes itself when you leave the space, ie. meter payments are not transferable.

-Please note: Your obligation as a driver has not changed through the introduction of the parking sensors, in particular your responsibility to adhere to the time restrictions on the signpost.
+Note: Your obligations have not changed with the introduction of the parking sensors, in particular your responsibility to adhere to the time restrictions on the signpost.

 The system encourages parking turnover, which means everyone gets a chance to park.
-However, you can’t stay beyond the time on the sign without risking a fine.
+Moreover, you can’t stay beyond the time on the sign without risking a fine.